If you’ve ever wanted to create an eBook now's the time. Here's what you need to know to create your own and sell it on your website.

 Because using Paperform is just like using a document editor, I can easily add in endorsements, other photos, even promotional videos.
 For now, we’ll keep it simple and stick with the cover, a description, and a purchase option.

-After our purchase form is created, we can configure our payment gateway (PayPal, Stripe, Braintree, and Square) so that we can accept payments, as well as accept coupons and create any custom pricing rules.
+After our purchase form is created, we can configure our payment gateway (PayPal, Stripe, Braintree, and Square) so that we can accept payments (including subscriptions), as well as accept coupons and create any custom pricing rules.

 Finally, we’ll set up the form to redirect them to the download page after they purchase the book.